verbb/snipcart/docs/templating/fields.md

+---
+meta:
+  - name: description
+    content: How to add Snipcart product purchase buttons to your Craft CMS frontend.
+---

 # Product Details

 _Add to Cart_ buttons are critical to Snipcart because they define products behind the scenes.
 If you've used the _Product Details_ field, there's a `getBuyNowButton()` method that will surely save you some time.
 By default it will...